jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Skulk.md

 RacialMods: +8 Stealth
 Languages: Common,  Undercommon
 SQ: camouflaged step, chameleon skin
+SpecialAbilities:
+  Camouflaged Step (Ex): >
-SpecialAbilities: Camouflaged Step (Ex) Skulks can pass through forest and subterranean settings almost without a trace.
+    Skulks can pass through forest and subterranean settings almost without a trace.
 Add +10 to the DC to track a skulk in these environments.
+  Chameleon Skin (Ex): >
-Chameleon Skin (Ex) A skulk's racial bonus to Stealth comes from his ability to change the color of his skin to match his surroundings, even complex or regular patterns like bricks and mortar.
+    A skulk's racial bonus to Stealth comes from his ability to change the color of his skin to match his surroundings, even complex or regular patterns like bricks and mortar.
 A skulk loses this conditional bonus if he is wearing armor, or if he wears any clothing that covers more than one-quarter of his body, as skulks can only change their own flesh, not things they carry.
 A skulk normally conceals small items behind his body; by putting his back to a wall and changing his front half, he can hide the item because observers don't have line of sight to the item.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: